weihaoysgs/vins-fast/README.md

 ## Stero Only Mode Result :sunglasses:

 The results of running on the [Euroc](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset `MH_05_difficult` in stero only mode.
-The accuracy is evaluated by the [EVO](https://github.com/MichaelGrupp/evo) tool.
+The accuracy is evaluated by the [EVO](https://github.com/MichaelGrupp/evo) tool, the RMSE is `0.40`

 <div align="center">